While the spotlight is on Ukraine, news regarding an extraordinary space technology, dreamed up here in Montreal, has gone virtually unnoticed.

 Sending astronauts to Mars, as NASA and China plan to do in the 2030s, presents significant logistical and technological challenges.
 Missions can only be launched to Mars every 26 months, when our two planets are closest to each other.
-With current technology, NASA estimates it will take about 500 days for astronauts to reach the Red Planet.
+With current technology, NASA estimates it will take regarding 500 days for astronauts to reach the Red Planet.
 The transit time involves serious dangers for the crew exposed to cosmic rays, once out of the Earth’s magnetosphere.

 A team of researchers from McGill University has designed a laser thermal propulsion system that would reduce transit times to Mars to just 45 days!
-Until this study, it was thought that a rocket could only transit to Mars at such speed with nuclear-powered engines.
+Until this study, it was thought that a rocket might only transit to Mars at such speed with nuclear-powered engines.

 The study was carried out by McGill graduate Emmanuel Duplay with Associate Professor Andrew Higgins and other researchers from the university’s Department of Mechanical Engineering.
 They propose a directed-energy propulsion system that uses terrestrial lasers to transmit energy to the spacecraft’s photovoltaic sensor to generate the electricity that propels it.
 The more powerful the laser, the greater the speed of the spacecraft.
-This technology could send satellites weighing 90 kg from Earth to Mars in just three days!
+This technology might send satellites weighing 90 kg from Earth to Mars in just three days!

 The “laser thermal propulsion system” proposed by Emmanuel Duplay and his team is relatively simple: several 100 megawatt lasers, each 10 m in diameter, are fused into a beam directed towards the spacecraft already in orbit which picks it up thanks to to an inflatable reflector.